zhangjessey/rxweb/README.md

 ## Future potential enhancements
 *(time-permitting and if there's interest)*

-* @RequestMapping support multi method,not contains just one method
+* @RequestMapping support multi method,not contains just one method，just like Get...
 * Interceptors support
 * Websocket support
 * SpringBoot starter
 * Support for other Mime/Types

 ## Contributing
-Contributions are highly appreciated, it is encouraged to submit a PULL request.
+Contributions are highly appreciated, it is encouraged to submit a PULL request or issue.

 Contributors must ensure that existing test cases pass (or are modified to adjust to their changes)